wduquette/pen/devnotes/Date Formatting.md

 - Four or more characters gives the `FULL` form, the entire name.

 The examples shown in the table above reflect standard abbreviations for the Gregorian calendar; each fictional calendar can define these forms as it likes.

+## DateFormatter/Calendar Relationship

+At present each `DateFormatter` wraps a calendar, and format strings cannot be validated until the calendar exists.
+But we often want to define a format string as part of building the calendar.
+Chicken and egg.

+I've finessed this for the moment:

+- The builder accepts a format string.
+- The Calendar retains the format string.
+- The `BasicCalendar::formatter()` method builds the formatter in a lazy fashion.
+- The builder calls `formatter()` right after building the Calendar, so that any error appears immediately.

+But this is clunky.

+Another approach:

+- The `DateFormatter` is calendar independent.
+- The `DateFormatter` remembers whether it needs weeks and/or months.
+- A `DateFormatter` can be associated with a Calendar when the Calendar is constructed; it's an error if it needs weeks/months and the Calendar doesn't have them.
+- A `DateFormatter` requires a Calendar to format; it assumes that the calendar has what's needed.
+Throws an error on format if it doesn't.
+- The check on format is incidental.

+Yet another approach:

+- Calendars don't provide formatting/parsing.
+- The client has to create their own formatter, when they need it.
+- No chicken and egg in this case.

+Think about this.